-The following five rounding modes are supported:
+The following rounding modes are supported:

-- MPFR_RNDN: round to nearest (roundTiesToEven in IEEE 754-2008), - MPFR_RNDZ: round toward zero (roundTowardZero in IEEE 754-2008), - MPFR_RNDU: round toward plus infinity (roundTowardPositive in IEEE 754-2008), - MPFR_RNDD: round toward minus infinity (roundTowardNegative in IEEE 754-2008), - MPFR_RNDA: round away from zero.
+- MPFR_RNDN: round to nearest (roundTiesToEven in IEEE 754-2008), - MPFR_RNDZ: round toward zero (roundTowardZero in IEEE 754-2008), - MPFR_RNDU: round toward plus infinity (roundTowardPositive in IEEE 754-2008), - MPFR_RNDD: round toward minus infinity (roundTowardNegative in IEEE 754-2008), - MPFR_RNDA: round away from zero. - MPFR_RNDF: faithful rounding.
+This feature is currently experimental.
+Specific support for this rounding mode has been added to some functions, such as the basic operations (addition, subtraction, multiplication, square, division, square root) or when explicitly documented.
+It might also work with other functions, as it is possible that they do not need modification in their code; even though a correct behavior is not guaranteed yet (corrections were done when failures occurred in the test suite, but almost nothing has been checked manually), failures should be regarded as bugs and reported, so that they can be fixed.